paulgowdy/iSono-Ultrasound-Screening/README.md

 picture of mask overlay (faded)

-segment_featurizer.py points to a folder of images (each with a corresponding mask in a nested folder), and generates a .csv file containing the full feature set and percent-segment-masked for each segment_number-beta value pair.
+segment_featurizer.py reads from a folder of images (each with a corresponding mask in a nested folder), and generates a .csv file containing the full feature set and percent-segment-masked for each segment_number-beta value pair.
 The .csv files are saved in the features/segment_features folder.

 train_segment_regressors.py trains an XGBoost Regressor for each .csv file (corresponding to each n-beta value pair) and pickles the models into the models/segment_regressors folder.